Colm Ó Cíosóig

-Colm Ó Cíosóig (/ga/; born 31 October 1964) is an Irish musician and songwriter, who achieved international fame as the drummer for the alternative rock band My Bloody Valentine.
-Their studio albums Isn't Anything (1988) and Loveless (1991) established Ó Cíosóig as a pioneering figure in the shoegaze genre.
+Colm Ó Cíosóig (COL-lum-_-oh-KEE-so-ig (Note: The Irish Gaelic pronunciation would be "oh-KYEE-so-ig".); /ga/; born 31 October 1964) is an Irish musician who achieved international fame as the drummer for the alternative rock band My Bloody Valentine.
+Their albums Isn't Anything (1988) and Loveless (1991) established Ó Cíosóig as a pioneering figure in the shoegaze genre.

 Career

 My Bloody Valentine

 Originally formed in 1983, My Bloody Valentine had gone through a few lineup changes before they forged a signature sound that was to become known by the music press as "shoegazing" in the late 80s and early 90s.

 Along with Kevin Shields' guitar work and Bilinda Butcher's ethereal vocals, Ó Cíosóig's energetic and snare-heavy drumming had become a key element of the band's sound.
 He has co-written songs for My Bloody Valentine and has contributed production work to many of their releases.

 During the recording of Loveless (1991), Ó Cíosóig suffered from physical ailments that limited his drumming ability.
 As a result, he played what drum patterns he was able to perform, and the results were sampled and re-arranged for the album.
 He played live drums for "Only Shallow", and "Come In Alone".
 "Touched" was performed solely by Ó Cíosóig without any contribution from the other members of the band.

 During My Bloody Valentine's hiatus from the early 1990s onward, he had been prolific with various musical collaborations and guest appearances.

 As of November 2007, he has reassumed his role in My Bloody Valentine along with members Kevin Shields, Debbie Googe, and Bilinda Butcher.